-This is the final post for tasting project of five different type of miso paste!
+This is the final post for tasting project of five different type of miso!

-The last miso is called “ECHIGO miso”.
-ECHIGO is a traditional word for Niigata prefecture in Japan.
+The last miso is called “Echigo Miso”.
+Echigo is old name for Niigata prefecture in Japan.

 Niigata is famous for the production of rice, and I know several types of delicious rice made in Niigata.

-ECHIGO miso uses rice koji in cooking process which is the same as Shinshu koji miso and Sendai miso.
+Echigo miso uses koji rice in manufacturing process which is the same as Shinshu koji miso and Sendai miso.

-(Please check out my past post “BARLEY miso soup recipe” to know how is miso made up of).
+(Please check out my past post Miso Taste Test to know how miso is made).